 Anyway, what Gloria achieved in April was remarkable but also made us scratch our heads?
 Was it just a fluke?
 Weren’t those accounts created by some kind of bots?

-The number of topics and questions on Quora where we could share our knowledge and built thought-leadership was big enough for us not to get in each other’s ways.
+The number of topics and questions on Quora where we could expand and build an online community by sharing our knowledge and thought-leadership was big enough for us not to get in each other’s ways.
 The traffic had been growing from month to month until it reached the level of nearly 3 million Quora views for both of us combined and over a thousand new signups every month.

-In case you wonder how we did that, have a look at our blog post about best practices on how to use Quora for marketing your business!
+In case you wonder how we did that, have a look at our blog post about best practices on how to build an online community on Quora and use it for marketing your business!

 Other Online Communities Are All Out There For You

 You might also want to have a look at other communities like subreddits on Reddit or AskProducthunt.
 The former is tricky as hell and we all know that.
 Most marketers avoid Reddit like a plague, and I understand them to some extent.